-EASTBIO offers an excellent video-based Research Integrity training course which includes 6 videos, associated quizzes and resource booklets and Collaborative studies.
+EASTBIO offers an excellent video-based Research Integrity training course developed by its partner University of Dundee, which includes 6 videos, associated quizzes and resource booklets and Collaborative studies.
 The videos cover the following topics: Introduction to research integrity and responsible ethical conduct of research; Ethical approval and practice; Plagiarism and recycling of text and research outputs; Authorship; Collaborative research and data management and integrity; Peer review and publication ethics.
 To arrange registration for this mandatory training please seek details via your local institution.

 To learn more, the Global Research Ethics and Integrity online optional course is a joint project of members of Universitas 21, which seeks to engage postgraduate students in considerations of ethical issues in a global context.
-To find out more, visit: https://greim.iad.ed.ac.uk/.
 To arrange registration please email EASTBIO.